My god. We’ve made it to the end of yet another year. Against all odds, we’ve completed one full year of weekly bad movie watching.

 Then it happened.

 He walked by her frozen body in the ark ready to be taken to the moon (or some other crazy thing) and brushed his hand against the glass and whispered “My Love…” WITH A DELIVERY LIKE THE ENTIRE MOVIE HAD BEEN ABOUT THEM FALLING WITH EACH OTHER.
 NOT LIKE A DELIVERY OF HAVING MET HER 2 DAYS EARLIER WHEN HE INFORMED HER HER HUSBAND HAD DIED AND THEN TOOK HER HOME FROM THE LITERAL FUNERAL.
 I just couldn’t.
 I really couldn’t handle this new information.
 I couldn’t find a way to process it for a few seconds.
-When you watch these movies man… sometimes they just break you and cause your brain to shut down, and you just kinda have to take a second and reboot.
+When you watch these movies, man… sometimes they just break you and cause your brain to just shut down completely, and you just kinda have to take a second and reboot.
 Theodore Rex did the best job of breaking me.

 Tyler: Pilot school for dummies in Battlefield Earth

 Every, single fucking scene in this movie could be a “It Broke Me” moment.
 From the 10-minute side-story of staging a prison escape just to learn what the “man animals” favorite food is for leverage, to the Learning Machine, to the “Friendly, neighborhood bartender,” it really takes a special brand of stupid for me to point to a single solitary scene.
 (Editor’s note: I’m not going to provide any context for any of those aforementioned sequences because I’d ultimately be driven insane by actually having to write down the words.
 You’ll just need to see the movie.)